Where to Eat the Best Breakfast in Raleigh (17 Local Hot Spots)

 Craig Makepeace et al. sitting at a table posing for the camera

-Not specifically local to Raleigh but I’m including them as they are local to North Carolina (Asheville), and it’s one of the popular breakfast places in Raleigh that offers an all-day menu of Southern comfort food with a creative twist – and a good kids menu.
+They have an all-day menu of Southern comfort food with a creative twist – and a good kids menu.

-Tupelo Honey Cafe, Raleigh
+pancakes with syrup Tupelo Honey Cafe, Raleigh

 Kids pancakes

 Tupelo is famous for their buttermilk biscuits, fried tomatoes, classic fried chicken & waffles, Bacon & Sausage Scramble, and Cast Iron Pork.
-A good staple place with reasonable portions and a busy atmosphere.
-Be sure to make reservations for the weekends!

 Boulted Bread

-As one of the most popular Raleigh bakeries with the locals, they serve craft bread and pastries ranging from their popular flaky croissants, to sweet fruit-filled tarts, and savory breakfast quiches and morning buns.
+As one of the most popular bakeries with the locals, they serve craft bread and pastries ranging from their popular flaky croissants, to sweet fruit-filled tarts, and savory breakfast quiches and morning buns.

 Morning buns

-Pop in and grab something to go then head to one of our favorite neighborhoods in Raleigh, the Warehouse District for a coffee at Heirloom Brewshop, or Black & White Coffee.
+Pop in and grab something to go then head to one of our favorite neighborhoods in Raleigh, the Warehouse District, for a coffee at Heirloom Brewshop, or Black & White Coffee.

 Fount Coffee + Kitchen